Lemon Arugula Pasta Recipe

 My favorite part of this lemon arugula pasta recipe is infusing the lemon flavor directly into the olive oil.
 It takes about five minutes, and the lemon-y yummy-ness it adds to the dish is out of this world.
 Of course you’re absolutely welcome to juice the lemon and add it at the end too, just be sure to finish off with a generous helping of Parmesan cheese.

 Sourcing Quality Pasta

 When I do eat pasta, I seek out high-quality small batch handmade pasta from producers such as Semolina Artisanal Pasta.
 It DOES make a difference in flavor, as the pasta from Leah at Semolina Artisanal Pasta actually HAS flavor–no cardboard here, and I love to support a L.A.-based woman-owned business.
 Her pasta is available at her website or in stores like Whole Foods, Lazy Acres, and Mother’s Market.

-Using a peeler, peel off thin strips of skin from the lemon.
+- Using a peeler, peel off thin strips of skin from the lemon.
 Apply gentle pressure, trying your best to get mostly the yellow skin, and less of the white pith underneath, which has a more bitter flavor.
 Peel garlic cloves.

-Put 1/4 cup olive oil in a small saucepan over medium heat.
+- Put 1/4 cup olive oil in a small saucepan over medium heat.
 Warm for about 1 minute.
 Put the lemon peel strips and peeled garlic cloves into the warm oil, it should bubble gently when you add them.
 If not, wait a minute for the oil to get warmer.
 Take the pan off the heat and set aside once the lemon peel and garlic is added.
 Once the oil cools, strain and set aside.

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.
 Add a couple generous pinches of salt.
 Add pasta when it comes to a boil and cook until desired done-ness.
 Drain.